Insights on Investors

 “Certain divisions of labor are typical in any household,” says Leslie Geller, a wealth strategist at Capital Group.
 “But when women are not part of the financial planning, they run the risk of jeopardizing their futures if they go through a divorce or outlive the spouse.”
 In those cases, they can find themselves suddenly in the financial driver’s seat.
 In addition to potential cash flow challenges, they may find themselves facing unexpected legal and tax bills, or losing out on their fair share of a business.

 1. Establish the necessary relationships.
 One reason many women may not feel fully engaged in the management of their finances is the origin of the relationship with their financial professionals.
-“When it comes to married women, relationships with the financial advisor, the attorney and the CPA are often initiated by the spouse,” Geller says.
+“When it comes to married women, relationships with the financial advisor, the attorney and the CPA are often initiated by the male spouse,” Geller says.
 “Women are often outsiders to these already-formed relationships.
 This can cause them to feel that they aren’t the top priority, or worse yet, that they aren’t even part of the team.”

 2. Help them tackle the right questions.
 Before they can feel fully engaged about future decisions, clients need to understand the fundamentals of their financial plans and investment strategies.
-This is important for anyone in a professional financial relationship, but especially for those who are looking for a way to get up to speed.
+This is important for anyone in a professional financial relationship, but especially for those married women who are looking for a way to get up to speed.

 “Unfortunately, some women find themselves in situations where they need to take action to ensure that their financial rights are protected and their obligations and risks are limited appropriately,” Geller says.
 “But they need the right information before they can take action, and that requires asking the right questions.”